 The following constraints concerning the operating environment are made in the Security Target.

-The following constraints are based on the assumptions defined in [7], chapter 3.4.
-(Please refer to the Security Target for the precise and more detailed definition):
+The constraints are based on the assumptions defined in [7], chapter 3.3:

+A.LOCATE

+The processing resources of the TOE will be located within controlled access facilities which will prevent unauthorized physical access.

+A.PROTECT

+The TOE hardware and software critical to security policy enforcement will be protected from unauthorized physical modification.

+A.MANAGE

+It is assumed that there are one or more competent individuals who are assigned to manage the TOE and the security of the information it contains.

+A.NO EVIL ADMIN

+The system administrative personnel are not careless, willfully negligent, or hostile, and will follow and abide by the instructions provided by the administrator documentation.

+A.COOP

-Identifier Summary A.LOCATE Location of TOE processing resources in facilities with controlled access.
-A.PROTECT Protection against physical modification (of TOE and Hardware used by the TOE).
-A.MANAGE Management of the TOE is done by competent individuals.
-A.NO_EVIL_ADMIN Administrative personnel are not careless, willfully negligent, or hostile.
-A.COOP Authorised users possess the necessary authorisiation to access at least some of the information managed by the TOE and are expected to act in a co-operating manner.
-A.UTRAIN Users are trained well enough to use the Security functionality of the TOE appropriately.
-A.UTRUST Users are trusted to accomplish some task or group of tasks within a secure IT environment by exercising complete control over their data.
+Authorized users possess the necessary authorization to access at least some of the information managed by the TOE and are expected to act in a cooperating manner in a benign environment.

+A.UTRAIN

+Users are trained well enough to use the security functionality provided by the system appropriately.

+A.UTRUST

+Users are trusted to accomplish some task or group of tasks within a secure IT environment by exercising complete control over their data.

+A.NET_COMP

+All network components (like bridges and routers) are assumed to correctly pass data without modification.

+A.PEER

-Identifier Summary A.NET_COMP Network components (like routers, bridges) used are assumed to pass data without modification.
-A.PEER Any other system with which the TOE communicates is assumed to be under the same management control and operate under the same security policy constraints.
-A.CONNECT All connections (to peripherals and network connections) not using the secured protocolls SSH v2 or SSL v3 reside within the controlled access facilities.
+Any other systems with which the TOE communicates are assumed to be under the same management control and operate under the same security policy constraints.
+There are no security requirements which address the need to trust external systems or the communications links to such systems.

+A.CONNECT

+All connections to peripheral devices and all network connections not using the secured protocols SSH v2 or SSL v3 reside within the controlled access facilities.
+Internal communication paths to access points such as terminals or other systems are assumed to be adequately protected.

 The following constraints are based on Security Objectives which have to be met by the TOE environment.
-Theses objectives are defined in [7], chapter 4.2.
-(Please refer to the Security Target for the precise and more detailed definition):
+They are defined in [7], chapter 4.2: